JuliaKiser/HoriseonRefactoring/README.md

 SECTION -defines a section in a document

-To clean up your CSS file looks for similar styles and learn how to group items together
+To clean up your CSS file, look for similar styles and learn how to group items together

 ## Resources
 https://www.w3schools.com/TAGS/default.ASP